bolaft/bannerlord-retinues/docs/troops.md

 - **Clan Troops** → unlock when you acquire your first fief.
 - **Kingdom Troops** → unlock when you found your own kingdom.

-> When the **Recruit Anywhere** option is enabled, clan troops are immediately unlocked even if you don't own a fief.

 On unlock, you choose how to initialize that faction's troop trees:
 - **Start from scratch:** minimal roots at low tier; build up over time.
 - **Clone entire culture tree:** instantly copy the vanilla culture lines as a starting point.